Constantinople (Κωνσταντινούπολις) or Byzantium (Βυζάντιον): Greek city on the Bosphorus, capital of the Byzantine Empire, modern İstanbul.

 In 542, the city suffered from a terrible epidemic.
 It coincided with the difficult wars against the Ostrogoths and Persians, and the movements of the armies appear to have contributed to the spread of the plague.
 Constantinople may have lost as many as 100,000 inhabitants, and would never again reach its former size.
 The loss of lives continued; by the time of the emperor Maurice, in 600, about 100,000 people were living in the city - one third of the population size before the epidemic.

 The main victim of the disease, however, was the city-based economy: from now on, the Mediterranean towns were in decline, taxes were hard to gather, trade and crafts suffered, and society lost its coherence.
 Still, some trade was still possible, and it is interesting to note that in 551 monks from the Far East arrived in Constantinople, bringing silk worms with them.
 From now on, the production of silk was one of the main crafts in the city.

 Still, the city was suffering.
 Justin II, Tiberius II, Maurice, and Phocas witnessed the slow decline of both the city and the Empire.
 The energetic Heraclius (610-641) was able to defeat the Sasanians for good, but also witnessed the rapid rise of Islam, which appealed to people who had suffered from the general crisis and the Byzantine-Persian wars.
-The Arab Muslims were never able to capture Constantinople, but Heraclius' reign marks the end of Antiquity and the beginning of the Middle Ages.
+The Arabs were never able to capture Constantinople, but Heraclius' reign marks the end of Antiquity and the beginning of the Middle Ages.